GeoscienceAustralia/dea-knowledge-hub/docs/_templates/product-v1.rst

    .. admonition:: Provisional product
       :class: note

-      This is a `Provisional product </guides/reference/dataset_maturity_guide/>`_ meaning it has not been finalised for released and may not have passed our quality control.
+      This is a `Provisional product </guides/reference/dataset_maturity_guide/>`_ meaning it has not been finalised for released and may not yet have passed our quality control.

    {% endif %}